-UNIT - I : INTRODUCTION TO MECHANICS AND FORCE CONCEPTS (9+3 Periods) Principles and Concepts - Laws of Mechanics - system of forces - resultant of a resolution and composition of forces - Lami's theorem - moment of a force - physical moment-Varignon's theorem - resolution of a force into force and couple - forces in space - addition of concurrent forces in space - equilibrium of a particle in space.
-UNIT - II : FRICTION (9+3 Periods) Frictional resistance - classification of friction- laws of friction - coefficient of friction-and ngle of friction - angle of repose - cone of friction - free body diagram-advantages-equilibrium of a b inclined plane - non-concurrent force system - ladder friction - rope friction - wedge frict tion.
-UNIT - III : GEOMETRICAL PROPERTIES OF SECTION (9+3 Periods) Centroids - Determination by integration - centroid of an area - simple figures - comp bodies with cut parts - moment of inertia - theorems of moment of inertia - mome composite sections - principal moment of inertia of plane areas - radius of gyration.
-UNIT - IV : BASICS OF DYNAMICS (9+3 Periods) Kinematics and kinetics - displacements, velocity and acceleration - Equations of motion motion of a particle with uniform velocity, uniform acceleration, varying acceleration - motion under gravity - relative motion - curvilinear motion of particles - projectiles - an - range - time of flight and maximum height.
-Newton's second law of motion - line D'Alembert's principle, Dynamics equilibrium - work energy equation of particles- law of energy - principle of work and energy motion curves - gle of projection ar momentum - UNIT - V : IMPULSE MOMENTUM AND IMPACT OF ELASTIC BODIES (9+3 Periods) Principle of impulse and momentum - Equations of momentum - Laws of conservation Impact - Time of compression, restitution, collision - Co-efficient of restitution - typ collision of elastic bodies by direct central impact and oblique impact - collision of sn massive body - Kinetic energy of a particle. pes of impact - Contact Pariads.
+UNIT - I: INTRODUCTION TO MECHANICS AND FORCE CONCEPTS

+Principles and Concepts - Laws of Mechanics - system of forces - resultant of a force system - resolution and composition of forces - Lami's theorem - moment of a force - physical significance of moment-Varignon's theorem - resolution of a force into force and couple - forces in space - addition of concurrent forces in space - equilibrium of a particle in space.

+UNIT - II : FRICTION (9+3 Periods)

+Frictional resistance - classification of friction- laws of friction - coefficient of friction-angle of friction - angle of repose - cone of friction - free body diagram-advantages-equilibrium of a body on a rough inclined plane - non-concurrent force system - ladder friction - rope friction - wedge friction.

+UNIT - III: GEOMETRICAL PROPERTIES OF SECTION

+Centroids - Determination by integration - centroid of an area - simple figures - composite sections - bodies with cut parts - moment of inertia - theorems of moment of inertia - moment of inertia of composite sections - principal moment of inertia of plane areas - radius of gyration.

+UNIT - IV : BASICS OF DYNAMICS

+Kinematics and kinetics - displacements, velocity and acceleration - Equations of motion - Rectilinear motion of a particle with uniform velocity, uniform acceleration, varying acceleration - motion curves - motion under gravity - relative motion - curvilinear motion of particles - projectiles - angle of projection - range - time of flight and maximum height.
+Newton's second law of motion - linear momentum - D'Alembert's principle, Dynamics equilibrium - work energy equation of particles - law of conservation of energy - principle of work and energy

+UNIT - V: IMPULSE MOMENTUM AND IMPACT OF ELASTIC BODIES

+Principle of impulse and momentum - Equations of momentum - Laws of conservation of momentum.
+Impact - Time of compression, restitution, collision - Co-efficient of restitution - types of impact - collision of elastic bodies by direct central impact and oblique impact - collision of small body with a massive body - Kinetic energy of a particle.

-Contact Periods: Lecture: 45 Periods Tutorial: 15 Periods Practical: 0 Periods Total: 60 Periods
+Lecture: 45 Periods Tutorial: 15 Periods Practical: 0 Periods Total: 60 Periods

 - 1. S.S.
 Bhavikatti and K.G.
 Rajasekarappa "Engineering Mechanics" New Age International (P) Ltd. 1999. - 2.
 S.C.
-Natesan "Engineering Mechanics" Umesh Publications, 5-B north market, Naisarak, Delhi, 2002. - 3.
+Natesan "Engineering Mechanics" Umesh Publications, 5-B north market, Naisarak, Delhi .
+2002. - 3.
 Domkundwar V.M and Anand V. Domkundwar, "Engineering Mechanics (Statics and Dynamics)", Dhanpat Rai and Co.
 Ltd, 1 st Edition, 2006.